daniel-j/novel/README.md

 The *archive* folder contains one or more zip files of prior stable code.
 This may be useful if you are in the middle of a project, and a package update causes problems.

-The *non-tex* folder may contain material that is not part of the TeX package, but might be useful.
+The *other* folder may contain material that is not part of the TeX package, but might be useful.
+In particular, it contains a complete novel, with cover artwork, as source and PDF.

 #### Help Wanted